Born, Everton, Liverpool. 1 September 1893.

 On leaving school he got work as an office boy.

-At the 1911 Census he was living with his mother, older sister Matilda, and younger brother Edgar Bertie.
+At the time of the 1911 Census Wade was living with his mother, older sister Matilda, and younger brother Edgar Bertie.

 Age 20 he joined the Cheshire Regiment, 29 April 1913.

-At the outbreak of war he transferred to the 6th Bn Gloucestershire Regiment.
+At the outbreak of war Wade transferred to the 6th Bn Gloucestershire Regiment.

 He served in France from June 1916.

-He died at No.39 Stationary Hospital on 14 April 1918 from wounds recceived the previous day.
+He died at No.39 Stationary Hospital, Aire sur-la-Lys on 14 April 1918 from wounds received the previous day.
 He was 24.

 He was buried in the Aire Military Cemetery.